-Capital Iron started as a scrap business.
-The company was founded in 1934 by Morris L. Greene.
-He believed that there was potential for a scrap business in Victoria.
-He had a considerable knowledge of ships, which combined with the company’s waterfront location, enabled him to build up his business by dismantling ships for scrap.
+Capital Iron stands in one of the oldest buildings of Victoria, British Columbia, with a long and rich history on the Inner Harbour.
+Founder Morris L. Greene opened our first location in 1934 as a scrap business.
+He had a considerable knowledge of ships, which combined with the company’s waterfront location, enabled his successful ship dismantling business.
 Between 1934 and 1971 the company dismantled nearly 100 ships of various sizes.

-During the second world war when industry was busy supplying goods for the war effort and little for civilians, Capital Iron was a popular spot to pick up salvaged or surplus items.
+During the Second World War when industry was busy supplying goods for the war effort and little for civilians, Capital Iron was a popular spot to pick up salvaged or surplus items.
 Following the war, Capital Iron took on a major challenge and bought fourteen frigates and a minesweeper for scrapping.
-Salvage from the ships provided hard – to –find items for years.
+Salvage from these ships provided hard to find items for years.

 A History of the Building

-The main store in downtown Victoria is housed in two buildings.
-A stone structure which was built in 1863 and the 1976 – 1977 addition.
-This addition is clad in enameled steel and set back so as to impinge as little as possible upon the older building.
-The brick building on the left, an addition to the mill in 1890 is no longer used by the company.
+Our downtown Victoria store is housed in two buildings.
+The stone structure was built in 1863, with an addition from 1976-1977.
+The addition is clad in enameled steel and set back to impinge as little as possible upon the older building.
+The third building in brick, to the left of the stone structure, was an addition to the original Rice Mill in 1890 and is no longer user by the company.

-The stone building consisted of two floors, a lower wharf level floor, and an upper street level floor.
-The roof was flat, sloping towards the harbour side.
-The building was one of the first built along Store St. after the removal of the first Johnson St. bridge permitted ships to enter the upper harbour.
-At some time before 1885 the roof was replaced by a hipped roof.
-The lower level was paved with large flat pieces of sandstone on clay.
+The firm of Wright & Sanders, Architects, designed a number of structures in Victoria between 1858 and 1867, including Capital Iron’s main stone building.
+Wright & Sanders designer the original stone warehouse in 1863 for Dickson Campbell & Co., importer and commissions agents.
+The building consisted of two floors: a lower wharf-level floor and an upper street-level floor.
+The building was one of the first built along Store St. after the removal of the first Johnson St. bridge permitted ships to enter the upper harbor.
+At some time before 1885 the roof was replaced by a hipped roof and the lower level was paved with large flat pieces of sandstone on clay.

-Few of these stones survived whole over the next century, but several examples are still visible in the store.
-Other points of interest are the longitudinal beams, 120 feet (36.5 metres) with but one joint, the cast iron columns in the basement, and the iron shutters – of which the only one to survive is best seen from part way up the main stairs to the second floor.
+Few of the original stones have survived after more than a century but several are still visible in the store.
+Other points are interest are the longitudinal beams that span 120 feet with only one joint, the cast iron columns in the basement and the iron shutters visible part way up the main staircase to the second floor.

 Capital Iron is proud to be a member of: